mcaliman/mcaliman.github.io/_posts/en/java/2006-01-05-java-method-parameter.md

 ---
 layout: post
-# lang: en
 title: "Passing parameters in Java"
 excerpt: "How parameter passing works in Java methods"
-category: "Java"
+category: Java
 date: 2006-01-05
-permalink: /java/passing-parameters-java/
 comments: true
 share: false
 modified: 2024-07-11
 published: true
 tags: [java, tutorial, en, code]
+permalink: /java/passing-parameters-java/
 ---

 In the most general form, a method is characterized by one or more formal parameters.